cu-mkp/m-k-manuscript-data/_texts/p-107r_tl.md

 ## Catching <span class="m"><span class="al">lizards</span></span> and <span class="m"><span class="al">snakes</span></span>

 Take a stick, pin a net with a slipknot to the top.
 Whistle, and move the net nearer to the head of the lizard, and pull when it put it's head inside the net.
-It is more difficult to take a lizard with your hands than a snake, because lizards bite without letting go, and bite as strong as pincers.
+It is more difficult to take a lizard with your hands than a snake, & because lizards bite without letting go, & bite as strong as pincers.

 You can take snakes with your hand, but cover your handle with a woollen cloth, because the teeth of the snake could go through a common cloth.
 You can recognize dangerous snakes by their blue eyes.
 They do not bite into water, as it is known by <span class="pro">crayfish catchers</span>.